HDK101/pong-sfml/README.md

 5. Go to the folder "build" and run "pong-sfml.exe"

 ## Linux
-1.Install the GCC Toolchain(sudo apt install build-essential) and install SFML(sudo apt install libsfml-dev) 2.Run "./build.sh"
+1. Install the GCC Toolchain(sudo apt install build-essential) and install SFML(sudo apt install libsfml-dev)
+2. Run "./build.sh"
 3. Go to the folder "build" and run "pong-sfml"

 # Credits